-The National Pension System or the New Pension System offered by Axis Bank is a pension scheme that has been announced by the government of India.
+The National Pension Scheme or the New Pension System offered by Axis Bank is a pension scheme that has been announced by the government of India.
 The main aim of the scheme is to ensure that those who subscribe to it have a source of income once they retire and it does so by investing the money in the markets to generate returns.
 The scheme also have two versions, the All Citizens Model and the Corporate Sector Model.
 The two are pretty much the same except for some minor differences.
 The contributions made towards these schemes also provide tax benefits to both employers, under the corporate model, and the citizens, under the all citizen model.
 The minimum contributions that are required for this account are such that most people can easily afford to make the contribution without it putting too much of a burden on their finances.

 Axis Bank National Pension System General Features